 The Michelin Royalty was created pursuant to a royalty agreement between Altius Resources Inc. and Labrador Uranium Co.
 Ltd. (now Aurora Energy Resources Inc.), dated June 17, 2005, which was subsequently assumed by 0897974 B.C.
 Ltd. (now Aurora Energy Ltd.), a wholly owned subsidiary of Paladin Energy Ltd. ("Paladin").
-As a result of internal reorganizations involving Altius Resources Inc. and its affiliate companies, the Michelin Royalty is currently held by Altius Royalty Corp.
+As a result of internal reorganizations involving Altius Resources Inc. and its affiliate companies, the Michelin Royalty was held by Altius Royalty Corp.
 The Michelin Project is a Development stage conventional uranium project located in Labrador and Newfoundland, Canada covering approximately 69,800 hectares of mineral licenses and is located approximately 140 kilometers north of Happy Valley-Goose Bay, and 40 kilometers southwest of Postville, Newfoundland and Labrador.
 The Michelin Project is owned by Aurora Energy Ltd. Aurora Energy Ltd. is 55% owned by Paladin who has certain rights to increase its interest in the project by 5% per year, beginning May 31, 2018, to 75%.
 As announced by Paladin in May 2018, such joint venture terms were finalized pursuant to a settlement entered into by Paladin with certain claimants.

 The information below regarding project milestones and recent developments for the Michelin Project has been summarized from Paladin's public disclosure.